Vrak: TVJQ

 From January 1982 to September 1985, the channel broadcast the show Radio-Vidéo, a block of video clips produced by Pierre Marchand, who in 1986 would become the creator of the MusiquePlus channel.
-Meanwhile, in October 1984, another block of music videos produced by MuchMusic was broadcast, a month after the channel's launch in Toronto.
+Meanwhile, in October 1984, another block of music videos produced by MuchMusic was broadcast, a month after the channel's launch.
 In March 1986, Videotron obtained a “broadcasting license for the operation, on an experimental basis and for a temporary period, of a cable television network in order to distribute by satellite to affiliated cable television companies in the province of Quebec the service of special French-language programming “Télé des Jeunes”.
 This license allows Videotron to have its TVJQ channel carried over by other cable companies elsewhere.
 Videotron thus becomes the first cable company in Canadian history to simultaneously be a producer of television content.
 CF Cable TV offered Videotron's TVJQ channel from 1987.
 When MusiquePlus was launched in September 1986, the version received via satellite of TVJQ became MusiquePlus after 8 p.m. with a four-hour live programming block followed overnight 'a rebroadcast or a block recorded during the afternoon.
 On the Videotron side, MusiquePlus evening programming took the position of MuchMusic while cultural programs aimed at adults were still broadcast on TVJQ until midnight.
 Blocks of 30 minutes produced by MusiquePlus were added to TVJQ's programming, replacing those of MuchMusic.

 In 1986, the channel's spokesperson was Gargouille, a cartoon character created by Tristan Demers, who would get his own show.

 In 1987, Videotron submitted a request to the CRTC to convert its channel TVJQ to a full-service channel while continuing to target young people.
 On December 1, 1987, the CRTC approved the license application for Premier Choix: TVEC for Canal Famille, and consequently refused the license renewal application for TVJQ.
 The same day, the license application from CHUM Limited and Radiomutuel for a dedicated MusiquePlus channel was approved.
 TVJQ remained on the air until the arrival of Canal Famille.
 TVJQ ceased operations on August 31, 1988.